 Disabling WebRTC in Opera

-Opera doesn’t have a way to disable WebRTC so you can use third party extensions just like you did with Chrome.
+Opera doesn’t have a way to disable WebRTC so you can use third-party addons like WebRTC Leak Prevent just like you did with Chrome.
 Keep in mind that these extensions do not fix the leak.
 Instead, they block the attempts the websites make to collect IP addresses.

 So even if you use these extensions, the website might be able to get your data through cookies.
 However, if you use a safe browser like Kingpin that deletes cookies after each session closes, your data will be safe and you won’t be tracked by website trackers.